mariatsji/nix-talk/talk.md

 # nixpkgs

 * A collection of nix'ified software, available on GitHub
-* Can be used in nix-expressions through fetchers
+* Can be used in nix-expressions
 * Gives a specific version of e.g. gcc

 ---